ventx/terraform-aws-cloudfront-s3-static-site/README.md

 - The certificate and the validation will be made in 'us-east-1' because no other region is currently possible.
 - All the arguments with default values are optional

-After creating the resources, you have to place your content in your bucket ... that's it.
+After creating the resource, you have to place your content in your bucket ... that's it.